-[UPDATE July 2017 — This submission below reflects the 2015 version of the draft Bill published by the Department of Justice and Constitutional Development, not the 2017 Bill in Parliament]
+[UPDATE Aug 2017 — This submission below reflects the 2015 version of the draft Bill published by the Department of Justice and Constitutional Development in 2015, not the 2017 version of the Bill in Parliament.
+See R2K’s updated analysis on the 2017 Bill here.]

 Preliminary Position on the draft Cybercrimes and Cybersecurity Bill